Arts & Sciences English

 Prerequisites.
 The first course in English is ordinarily chosen from courses numbered 100-151.
 However, international students who are not native speakers of English normally take English courses such as ENGL 140, ENGL 141, ENGL 142, ENGL 186, ENGL 187, and ENGL 188.

 100 Level.
 Introductory courses are open only to freshman and sophomore students.
-Transfer students and others who have not met the communication requirement and have 65 or more credit hours must choose ENGL 254 or ENGL 354 to complete this requirement.
+Transfer students and others who have not met the communication requirement and are juniors or seniors must choose ENGL 254 or ENGL 354 to complete this requirement.
 (In unusual cases, exceptions to this rule may be granted by the Chief Adviser, English Department.)
-Writing is emphasized in courses numbered 100-199, and all such courses except ENGL 140, ENGL 141, ENGL 142, ENGL 180, ENGL 189H, ENGL 186, and ENGL 187, are designed to fulfill ACE Outcome 1.
+Writing is emphasized in courses numbered 100-199, and all such courses except ENGL 100, ENGL 140, ENGL 141, ENGL 142, ENGL 180, ENGL 189H, ENGL 186, and ENGL 187, are designed to fulfill ACE Outcome 1.
 Newly admitted students who are not native speakers of English must take an English placement examination to determine their appropriate course requirement.

 200 Level.
 Courses designed for the intermediate student who has completed or is concurrently taking one or two courses in English.